ClusterLabs/ha_cluster_exporter/doc/design.md

 ## Structure

 The project consist in a small HTTP application that exposes runtime data in a line protocol.

-A series of `prometheus.Collector` implementations, one for each cluster component (that we'll call _subsystems_) are instantiated in the main application entry point, registered with the Prometheus client, and then exposed via its HTTP handler.
+A series of "metric collectors" are consumed by the main application entry point, `ha_cluster_exporter.go`, where they are registered with the Prometheus client and then exposed via its HTTP handler.

-Each collector `Collect` method will be called concurrently by the client itself in an internal worker goroutine.
+Concurrency is handled internally by a worker pool provided by the Prometheus library, but this implementation detail is completely obfuscated to the consumers.

-The sources hence are read every time an HTTP request comes, and the collected data is not shared: its lifecycle corresponds with the request's.
+The data sources are read every time an HTTP request comes, and the collected metrics are not shared: their lifecycle corresponds with the request's.

-To avoid concurrent reads of the same source, all `Collect` methods are serialized with a mutex.
+The `internal` package contains common code shared among all the other packages, but not intended for usage outside this projects.

 ## Collectors

+Inside the `collector` package, you wil find the code of the main logic of the project: these are a number of [`prometheus.Collector`](https://github.com/prometheus/client_golang/blob/b25ce2693a6de99c3ea1a1471cd8f873301a452f/prometheus/collector.go#L16-L63) implementations, one for each cluster component (that we'll call _subsystems_), like Pacemaker, or Corosync.

+Common functionality is provided by composing the [`DefaultCollector`](../collector/default_collector.go).

+Each subsystem collector has a dedicated package; some are very simple, some are little more nuanced.
+In general, they depend on external, globally available, system tools, to introspect the components.

-The collectors are very simple: they usually just invoke a bunch of system commands, then parse the output into bespoke data structures that can be used to build Prometheus metrics.
+The collectors usually just invoke these system commands, parsing the output into bespoke data structures.
+When building these data structures involves a significant amount of code, for a better separation of concerns this responsibility is extracted in dedicated subpackages, like [`collector/pacemaker/cib`](../collector/pacemaker/cib).

+The data structures are then used by the collectors to build the Prometheus metrics.

-More details about these metrics can be found in the [metrics specification document](metrics.md).
+More details about the metrics themselves can be found in the [metrics](metrics.md) document.